jewettaij/moltemplate/doc/doc_ltemplify.md

 This file can be used with moltemplate.sh (and/or ttree.py) to define large systems containing this molecule.

-Note: The input scripts ("FILE.in" in this example) should appear
+Note: Again, the input scripts ("FILE.in" in this example) should appear
       before the data file ("FILE.data") in the argument list.

-Note: *Multiple* input scripts can be used, if the LAMMPS commands
-      are split into multiple files.
-      In that case, list them in the order they would be read by LAMMPS: